mongodb/docs/source/reference/commands.rst

    - The ``maxDistance`` option allows you to limit results based on their distance from the initial coordinates.
-   - The ``query`` option makes it possible to narrow the results with any standard mongodb query.
+   - The ``query`` option makes it possible to narrow the results with any standard MongoDB query.
    - The ``distanceMultiplier`` option is undocumented.

 TODO distanceMultiplier research/definition